Detoxing from Alcohol

 Detox is Only the Beginning of Recovery

 Once a patient completes the detox journey and their body is free from the physiological effects of alcohol, they are able to continue on their journey to recovery with a clean slate.
-However, patients are also at their highest risk of relapse immediately after detox, which is why ongoing treatment and supportive therapy is crucial to maintain sobriety.
+However, patients are also at their highest risk of relapse immediately after detox from alcohol, which is why ongoing treatment and supportive therapy is crucial to maintain sobriety.
 At New Choices, we offer that and more.
 Our mission is to provide comfortable and comprehensive treatment options that empower individuals to rise above their addiction.
 Contact us to learn more today.